jellemacaw/priva_poc/specs/01-Atoms/icons/readme.md

 }
 ```

-The placeholder <b>@extend %icon-vshape</b> will insert a complete background-image property.
-This might conflict with a background definition which resets all background properties but is more efficient with repeated use.
-It uses the SASS function.
+The placeholder <b>%icon-vshape</b> will insert a complete background-image property.
+This might conflict with a background definition which resets all background properties but using '@extend' is more efficient with repeated use.
+It uses the above defined SASS function.

 ```code
 .classname {